brverbru/Testdoc/README.md

 >Can’t find what you were looking for in our guidelines?
 Drop us an email at **support@cumul.io** and we’ll help you out asap.

->Alternatively you can **live chat** with our support team or leave feedback/report bugs using the square tabs that appear on the left-hand side of the webpage.
+>Alternatively you can **live chat** with our support team or leave feedback/report bugs using the square tabs that appear on the left-hand side of the webpage. c

 # Getting started